Caellwyn/Caellwyn/README.md

 I also love talking about my passions, like...education!
 I was a preschool teacher for 7 years and was known as "The Toddler Whisperer."
 Here's the trick, kids like to be seen, heard, and treated like they matter and have something important to offer.
 If you show them you like and respect them, you'll usually earn their love quickly.
 I also love talking about self-driven education.
 I started 3 schools around project-based learning and self-driven education.
 If you want to learn a new skill, hit me up, I might have some advice.

-🔭 I’m currently working on a COVID-19 infection rate timeseries prediction model for an [XPrize competition](https://data.xprize.org/maxc/5f62737be8304f3bb8104273).
+🔭 I’m currently working on analyzing student interactions with a virtual learning environment in order to predict their success in the course, and a exploring graph neural networks with my neuroscientist friend.

 Shoot me an email at: caellwyn@gmail.com
-Check out my articles for The Innovations at https://medium.com/@caellwyn or my LinkedIn at https://www.linkedin.com/in/josh-johnson-049a2619/ Or my repositories right below!
+Check out my articles at https://caellwyn.medium.com Or my LinkedIn at https://www.linkedin.com/in/josh-johnson-049a2619/ Or my repositories right below!

 Thanks for stopping by, have a great day!